ML-Space-Weather/LiveDst/README.md

 Data can be downloaded from scratch using the script 'Omni_dataset_generator.py' or the data saved folder 'Data'. 'main.py' is an End-to-End pipeline of, 1) using the downloaded data and GRU method to develope a Dst model; 2) using ACCRUE method and the developed Dst model to develop a dDst (i.e., uncertainty of Dst) model; and 3) assimilate dDst model into Dst model to further improve the performance of the model.

-The notebooks are used to display the outputs.

-### Notebooks
-- [End-to-end pipeline](Main.ipynb) : This notebook features an end-to-end pipeline from download the Omni data and Dst from heliopy, model Dst & dDst, and eventually assimilate dDst into Dst model.
-This model achieves state of the art results in multiple hour ahead forecasting of Dst, which has been a primary focus of the community.

 ### Python modules

 The following files contain useful functions and classes used throughout the notebooks.

-- [End-to-end pipeline](Main.py) : Same as Main.ipynb, just in python.
+- [End-to-end pipeline](Main_boost_multi.py) : an end-to-end pipeline from ACE data and Dst to model Dst & dDst, and eventually assimilate dDst into Dst model.
+This model achieves state of the art results in multiple hour ahead forecasting of Dst, which has been a primary focus of the community.
 - [Functions](funs.py) : Various functions ranging from model training to plotting.
 - [networks](nets.py) : arritectures used for training.
 - [real-data download](ACE_dataset_generator.py) : Download the original measurements from ACE or DSCOVER in the same format with Data/Omni_data.pkl.